-• Lesson 4- https://scsk12.learnzillion.com/lesson_plans/14894-lesson-4-determining-the-central-ideas-of-chapter-1
+• Lesson 4- https://scsk12.learnzillion.com/lesson_plans/14894-lesson-4-determining-the-central-ideas-of-chapter-1 (Specific time stamps available in LZ Teaching Notes found beside the lesson slides.)

-Why is the belief in the possibility of reform so important to the American Dream?
+• Why is the belief in the possibility of reform so important to the American Dream?